techone --guide=cloud-management

 How quickly do you respond to an outage?

 It depends on the SLA we agree on.
-The standard is within 30 minutes during business hours, and within 15 minutes 24/7 for critical systems.
+Typical range: 30 minutes during business hours, 15 minutes for critical systems 24/7.
+Specific SLA depends on the contract.
 Monitoring runs continuously, so we respond to most problems before you even notice them.

-Do you support only cloud, or own servers too?
+Do you support only cloud, or on-premises servers too?

 Both.
-We manage cloud (Azure primarily, but others too), dedicated servers (Hetzner and similar), hybrid environments (cloud plus own servers), and traditional on-premises infrastructure.
+We manage Azure, AWS, dedicated servers, hybrid environments (cloud plus on-premises servers), and traditional self-hosted infrastructure.
 The process is the same, only the tools differ by environment.

 Can you handle smaller infrastructure?